l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 also has too little impact.
 We must address them systemically.

 These harms are not inherent to LLMs per se.
-They are inherent to LLMs driven by shareholder-first capitalism in the pre-regulation rush.
+They are inherent to LLMs *driven by shareholder-first capitalism in the pre-regulation rush*.

+And it works!
+See the EU AI Act, and even the OSI AI Definition (as much as I criticize it).
+Regulation is always slower than the unrestrained gold rush.
+But it will catch up; we've seen this before.
+Let's give it a push, together.

 ### The genie is out of the bottle